41hulk/Gaussian-binomial-distributions/README.md

 -------------------------------------------------------------------------------------

+Project Overview:
-Project Overview: A pyton package to compute Gaussian and Binomial distributions
+A pyton package to compute Gaussian and Binomial distributions for statistical inference and hypotesis testing.

-How to install:
+Guide to install:
 open terminal then type -> 'pip install ntare-distributions'

 Visit the web:
 https://pypi.org/project/ntare-distributions/#history

 Author: Ntare Guy

 -------------------------------------------------------------------------------------